ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 `pipeline { ... }`: This is the wrapper for the entire pipeline script.
 Everything that defines what the pipeline does is included within these braces.

 #### Agent
 `agent any`: This line specifies that the pipeline can run on any available agent.
-In Jenkins, an agent is a worker that executes the job. **Any** means it doess't require a specific agent configuration.
+In Jenkins, an agent is a worker that executes the job. **Any** means it doesn't require a specific agent configuration.

 #### Environment
 `environment { ... }`: This section is used to define environment variables that are applicable to all stafes of the pipeline.